-Note: It may take several seconds after power up before the LEDs will flash, due to the time taken to charge the large storage capacitors.
+Note: that it may take several seconds after power up before the LEDs will flash, due to the time taken to charge the large storage capacitors.

-Table 1-18 - White Driver Module Connections
+Table 1-22 - White Driver Module Connections

 Connector Function

-48VDC input power to the
+J1 48VDC input power to the

 JI module

 Output to flashhead white LEDs.

 There are three conductors on

 J3 this connector, one for the

 common positive connection

 and two returns.

 Connection to white strobe

 J4 energy storage capacitor on

 Capacitor PCB.

-Table 1-19 - White Driver Module LED's
+Table 1-23 - White Driver Module LED's